• Skip to primary navigation

 large vertical image closeup side view of the assembled broiled tuna melt sanwiches, stacked two sandwiches high and showing the right half side of the sandwiches

-You need a quality bread that can hold up to the heat and your toppings.
+You need quality bread that can hold up to the heat and your toppings.
 I like to use my quick french bread, ciabatta, sourdough, rye bread, bagels, or English muffins for a great sandwich!

 Simply put, the better the ingredients the better the sandwich.
 Albacore is the premium canned tuna and is my preferred tuna.
-Usually it is recommended to get your tuna packed in water, but I try to source American harvested and processed tuna.
+Usually, it is recommended to get your tuna packed in water, but I try to source American-harvested and processed tuna.

 Large square angled overhead image of tuna melt sanwiches still open faced after broiling to heat the tuna salad, cheddar cheese and sliced tomatoes on the baking sheet.